ptrjst/edu/agile/scrum/psm-II-learning-deck.md

-PSM II - Training Deck
+PSM II - Learning Deck
 ======================

 This flash card deck provide insight into Scrum Theory to prepare yourself for the _Professional Scrum Master_ online assessment by Scrum.org.

 It's all about understanding the Scrum values as a toolbox for the Scrum Master to observe behavior, as a foundation for practices and decision.